LAST UPDATED: 6th June 2022

 The release of rekordbox 6.0 (and iOS 3.0) in April 2020 brought a completely new 3-tier subscription model, scrapping the licensing model they had previously.
 The plans include ‘free’, ‘core’ and ‘creative’, with the major changes incorporating cloud music management across all devices (on the top plan) in conjunction with 3rd party services such as Dropbox.

-Latest Updates: In August 2021 rekordbox added a ‘professional’ plan, offering working DJs unlimited cloud storage for $29.99 per month.
-Prior to this, in the September 2020 update, they added ‘’Edit Mode” – allowing DJs to create track re-edits right in the software.
+Prior to this, in September 2020, they added ‘’Edit Mode” – allowing DJs to create track re-edits right in the software.

-Supported streaming services: Beatport Link, Beatsource Link, TIDAL and SoundCloud Go+.
+Supported streaming services: Beatport Link, Beatsource Link, TIDAL, SoundCloud Go+ and BPM Supreme.

 Cost/subscription options: View plans or get a free 30-day trial here.
 The two ‘paid’ plans both come with 30-day trials, priced at $9.99 for their ‘Core’ plan and $14.99 per month for ‘Creative’.

 One of the longest-standing players in the DJ Software market is Virtual DJ.
 It supports more DJ controllers and hardware than any other software (even than Serato), boasting ‘plug & play’ support for over 300 controllers.
 With this kind of versatility, some might say it’s the best DJ software for beginners.